adestefa/machine-learning-in-c/README.md

- <i>Note: The following is inspired by a series of long <a href="https://www.youtube.com/watch?v=PGSba51aRYU" target="_blank">Tsoding Sessions</a>, where he goes through each small step building on the last over a number of live streams I document here...
-His approach is to avoid the normal Data Science paths and keep things as simple as possible using C alone.
-I want to give a huge thanks to <a href="https://github.com/rexim">Alexey Kutepov</a> who is a demigod of the Lord's language.
+ <i>Note: The following is inspired by a series of long <a href="https://www.youtube.com/watch?v=PGSba51aRYU" target="_blank">Tsoding Sessions</a>, exploring ML concepts using C over a number of live streams.
+This effort is to document and share this wonderful work to help others learn and grow.
+This is not something you would use in production, it is a personal learning exercise to understand key concepts from a different perspective, building them from the ground up.
+We avoid the normal Data Science paths/terms as much as possible and keep things as simple as possible using C alone.
+I want to give a huge thanks to <a href="https://github.com/rexim">Alexey Kutepov</a> who is a demigod of the Lord's language and very generous with his time and wit.
 I highly recommend subscribing to his content and visiting his github.
-His dependency-free, cross-platform <a href="https://github.com/tsoding/nobuild" title="Visit repo">no build C system</a> (<a href="https://www.youtube.com/watch?v=l9_TUMZSewo" title="Watch video">watch video</a></i>) that only needs the compiler, and <a href="https://www.youtube.com/watch?v=Y57ruDOwH1g">Hot C reloading</a> are both worth checking out alone.
+His dependency-free, cross-platform <a href="https://github.com/tsoding/nobuild" title="Visit repo">No Build C System</a> (<a href="https://www.youtube.com/watch?v=l9_TUMZSewo" title="Watch video">watch video</a></i>) that only needs the compiler, and <a href="https://www.youtube.com/watch?v=Y57ruDOwH1g">Hot C Reloading</a> projects are impressive and worth checking out alone.

+ Let's go!
  <br />